2 Stroke Versus 4 Stroke Outboard Boat Motor Comparison

 There has been a divide between those that prefer 2-stroke outboards and those who prefer 4-stroke outboards.
-Traditionally, because of the simplicity and light weight, 2-stroke outboards have dominated the outboard market.
-It is widely understood that modern 4-stroke outboards are quieter, produce less vibration and create significantly less pollution.
+Traditionally, because of the simplicity and lightweight, 2-stroke outboards have dominated the outboard market.
+It is widely understood that modern 4-stroke outboards are quieter, produce less vibration, and create significantly less pollution.
 However, until recently, due to expense and weight, 4-stroke outboards were not widely accepted.
+Here at MarineMax, we offer both 2-stoke and 4-stroke outboards that you can view in our inventory.

 In 2004, the Environmental Protection Agency (EPA) put an end to the 2-stroke's dominance by enacting stricter limits on pollutants, and then in 2007, making the restrictions even stricter.
 It became evident that it would be necessary for the 2-stroke outboards to be re-engineered to become quieter and cleaner running.
 In turn, in order to compete with the 2-stroke performance, 4-stroke outboards needed to lose some weight.